awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_create.md

 **To create an organization**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

 1. By default, the organization is created with all features enabled\.
-However, you can choose either the following steps:
+However, you can choose either of the following steps:
    + To create an organization with all features enabled, on the introduction page, choose **Create an organization**\.
    + To create an organization with Consolidated Billing features only, on the introduction page and under **Create an organization**, choose **consolidated billing features**, and then in the confirmation dialog box, choose **Create an organization**\.